Ju-On/Offensive-Security/Attacking AD 3: Post Compromise Attacks.md

 * Strong Passwords - makes it harder to crack
 * Least Privilege model
 * Do not place passwords in any descriptions of the AD account

+---

+## 🚩 Token Impersonation Attacks
+Temporary keys that allow you access to a system/network without having to provide credentials each time you access a file.
+Similar to a cookie.
+Typically these tokens with good practices should only be temporary and stored in memory or a token store fur the duration / until they expire.
+If users have logged into a device for example since last reboot, in theory the device may contain these tokens that can be exploited to impersonate the user.

+### 🚩 Delegate Token
+### Delegate Token
+Created whenever logging into a machine or using Remote Desktop.

+### 🚩 Impersonate Token
+### Impersonation Token
+"non-interactive" such as attaching a network drive or a domain logon script